EmanuelaPau/js-simon/README.md

 # js-simon
-A countdown that will tell how much time you should wait until new lesson
+A countdown that will tell how much time you should wait until new lesson starts